 After completion of the HRA, employees should print their personalized results report (if available to print) to share with their doctor during their Comprehensive Physical Exam.
 Also, after completing the HRA, employees will receive a HRA completion email (the completion email is not the same thing as the personalized results report).
 This email should be saved and copied for your records and then scanned and sent to HR along with the Completed Health Risk Assessment and Physician’s Certification of Routine Physical Exam Affidavit.
 These two documents are required to qualify for the Wellness Leave incentive.

 Members of KelseyCare who complete their online Health Risk Assessment will receive a confirmation email shortly after indicating that the health survey has been completed.
-Effective August 1st, UHC HealthSelect members who complete the Rally Health Survey will receive a confirmation email within two business days.
-(Currently, the confirmation email takes up to five business days.)
-With a revised subject line, “You’ve completed your health survey on Rally,” the confirmation email will be easy to spot!
+BCBSTX HealthSelect members will receive a confirmation email as well, but will have the option of submitting a completion certificate instead.

-Your HRA confirmation email should be saved, and then scanned to submit to HR with your completed Affidavit to qualify for and request Wellness Leave.
+Your HRA confirmation email/certificate should be scanned and emailed to HR with your completed Affidavit to qualify for and request Wellness Leave.

 I have insurance through my spouse and don’t have either of the health plans listed.
 Am I still eligible to take advantage of the FRT and Wellness Leave Policy?
 If so, what HRA should I complete?